Persija Jakarta: Professional years (2008–present)

+Following their 2018 triumph, Persija consolidated its position as a modern, professionally run club.
+They achieved continental representation in the AFC Cup and won the 2021 Menpora Cup during the domestic restart following the COVID-19 pandemic suspensions.
+The club continued to invest in world-class infrastructure and top-tier technical staff, notably hiring former Borussia Dortmund manager Thomas Doll in 2022, which led to a runners-up finish in the 2022–23 Liga 1 season.
+Persija transitioned into its next era of leadership by appointing national team manager Shin Tae-yong to guide the first team, while simultaneously achieving long-term stability by moving its primary home base to the state-of-the-art, 82,000-seat Jakarta International Stadium (JIS), ensuring a world-class venue for both the club and its massive Jakmania support network.

+This footage from the Persija U-20 2025/2026 Elite Pro Academy Championship showcases the modern era of the club, highlighting its emphasis on youth development and the electric matchday atmosphere generated by The Jakmania inside the newly adopted Jakarta International Stadium.

-Controversy aside, Persija is undeniably one of Indonesia's leading clubs with a fanbase that is now considered as the biggest in Asia, according to a December 2020 survey by the Asian Football Confederation.
+Persija is undeniably one of Indonesia's leading clubs with a fanbase that is now considered as the biggest in Asia, according to a December 2020 survey by the Asian Football Confederation.
 Before the COVID-19 pandemic, Persija games could easily gather more than 50,000 people inside the stadium with thousands watching on public screens in neighbourhoods across the sprawling capital.
-Persija holds the record for highest attendance in a AFC Cup match when it faced with Johor Darul Ta'zim F.C. in 2018.
+Persija holds the record for highest attendance in an AFC Cup match when it faced with Johor Darul Ta'zim F.C. in 2018.

 In April 2022, Persija appointed former Borussia Dortmund manager, Thomas Doll, as the new head coach and manager in a three-year deal.
 Doll brought Persija to second place in the 2022–23 season by only conceding 27 goals.
 Persija and Doll agreed to mutually part ways before the 2024–25 season after a disappointing eight place finish in the 2023–24 Liga 1 season.

 Doll was replaced by former Ratchaburi head coach, Carlos Peña in a one-year deal for the 2024–25 Liga 1 season.